conduits-link/backend/readme.md

 See [here](https://dev.mysql.com/doc/mysql-getting-started/en/) for the MySQL Getting Started docs.

-* First, install MySQL - see [here](https://dev.mysql.com/doc/mysql-getting-started/en/#mysql-getting-started-installing) for details.
+* First, install MySQL - see [here](https://dev.mysql.com/doc/mysql-getting-started/en/#mysql-getting-started-installing) for download links and details.

-* Check it works by logging in as root.
+* Check your MySQL installation works properly by logging in as root.
 In your terminal, run:
   ```
   mysql -u root -p
   ```